 - Allergic reaction to too much yogurt

 - Can you eat too much yogurt?

 - Ask a doctor a question free online

 - Can eating too much yogurt cause a yeast infection?

-- Can too much tylenol cause kidney problems?
+- Can too much potassium cause menstrual problems?